Struggling with the state

 I think the second model provides the only beneficial and sustainable arrangement.
 In any case, this alternative gives a criterion for evaluating the progressive experiences of those Latin American governments, which have in large part come to an end.

 I thus agree with the emphasis you place on the relations between state and non-state actors.
-The crucial question, though, regards the terms and priority of the relation.
+The crucial question, though, regards the terms and priorities of the relationship.

-KW: Emerging from with the Syriza experiment is DiEM25 – a new transnational political party.
+KW: Emerging from out of the Syriza experiment is DiEM25 – a new transnational political party.
 Is this perhaps also an example of that?

 MH: I understand your desire to refer each time to concrete examples, but sometimes reference to a specific example limits a theoretical point and often the specificity distorts the discussion.